sashang/vim-chroot-build/README.md

 - `:SConfigure`.
 This will execute ../configure in the path `/home/joe/my-secret-project/build-sles12`

-- `SMake`.
+- `:SMake`.
 This will run make in the path `/home/joe/my-secret-project/build-sles12`

-- `SAutoreconf`.
+- `:SAutoreconf`.
 This will run autoreconf inside the chroot.